An Energy-Based Mechanism for Compositional Behavior: Introduction

+To both advance a more general understanding of policy composition mechanisms and enable their deployment in autonomous and adaptive systems, researchers have increasingly developed and evaluated gating-based computational models for policy (soft-)composition, often using decision-making and motor-control benchmarks as reference problems~\cite{TJP-SPW:23}.
+Compared with the neuroscience literature, these advances focus primarily on computational principles and on implementation on artificial networks.
+The gating rule, a core determinant of performance, is selected a priori by the system designer rather than emerging from a principled objective~\cite{WC-JJ-FW-JT-SK-JH:25,SM-RE:14}.

-Despite remarkable cross-disciplinary efforts, most explanations remain tied to specific network architectures, tasks, and datasets.
-As a result, a principled account of how the task shapes gating computations and, in turn, how such computations drive the organization of the neural circuits that implement them, remains elusive.
-What appears to be missing is a theoretically grounded and interpretable computational model that applies broadly across neuroscience, cognitive science, and machine learning.
-Such a model should provide a unifying account of gating and integrate naturally with existing conceptual frameworks.
-At present, it remains unclear what general and broadly applicable objective a given gating rule is optimizing, nor how its functional requirements are instantiated mechanistically in neural circuits.
+Despite remarkable cross-disciplinary efforts, it remains unclear what general objective a given gating rule optimizes, or how its functional requirements are mechanistically instantiated in neural circuits.
+What appears to be missing is a theoretically grounded model that provides these explanations and applies broadly across neuroscience, cognitive science, and AI.
+Such a model should offer a normative account that integrates with existing conceptual frameworks and yields the neural circuit underlying the computations.

-To address this gap, we develop \Model, a computational model grounded into the minimization of the free energy. \Model~yields a quantitative characterization of gating as an energy model.
-It casts gating within a variational, normative, formulation that explicitly relates task to gating mechanism to the energy landscape.
-It further specifies a neural circuit capable of implementing these computations, making the role of each circuit element interpretable in view of the task.
-In doing so, \Model~yields several implications, including highlighting the central role of in-context computation and suggests that dendritic processing may be a key biological substrate supporting gating mechanisms in natural circuits.

-\Model~consists of three key components.
-The first is \ModelFrame, a normative framework for primitives gating formalized via an optimization problem.
-In \ModelFrame, the policy is computed by combining a set of primitives, e.g., schemas, skills for natural agents, or reusable sensorimotor controllers for artificial agents.
-The decision variables are the gating weights of the primitives.
-These weights are determined by minimizing a cost functional that balances a statistical complexity term and an entropy regularizer.
-Remarkably, \ModelFrame~can be cast into the minimization of the (expected) free energy, a unifying account across neuroscience~\cite{KF:10, PM-TV-BD:21}, artificial intelligence~\cite{OS:18}, and control~\cite{AS-HJ-KF-GR:25, TDS:14}.
-As such, \ModelFrame~objective subsumes as special cases a broad range of decision-making frameworks, such as maximum entropy~\cite{TB-AP-TM:24}, broadly applicable across neuroscience, cognitive science and machine learning.